-APPROXIMATE DATE OF COMMENCEMENT OF PROPOSED SALE TO THE PUBLIC: AS SOON AS PRACTICABLE AFTER T HIS REGISTRATION STATEM ENT IS DECLARED EFFECTIVE
+APPROXIMATE DATE OF COMMENCEMENT OF PROPOS ED SALE TO THE PUBLIC: AS SOON A S PRACTICABLE AFTER THIS REGISTRA ATION STATEMENT IS DECLARED EFFECTIVE.

-If any of the securities s being registered on this form a are to be offered on a delayed l or continuous basis pursuar it to Rule 415 under the Seci urities Act of 1933, check the following box.
+If any of the securities being registered on this form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, check the following box.